undergrad-partner-school

 Student Population Gender Ratio

-The student body is coeducational, with 749 male and 832 female full-time students in 2024.
-171 full-time graduate men and 109 full-time graduate women attended this school.
+The student body is coeducational, with 767 male and 797 female full-time students in 2025, which speaks volumes for gender equality at this institution.
+There were 171 full-time graduate male and 109 full-time graduate female students at this school.

 Student Population Diversity

-This school had 102 Asian students and 43 Afro-American students in 2024.
-392 undergrads at this school identified as Hispanic/Latino and 25 identified with more than one race.
-The school also had 1 student who identified as Native Hawaiian or other Pacific Islander, as well as 5 American Indian or Alaska Native students.
-There were also 20 students whose ethnicity is unknown.
+In 2025, out of the total number of students enrolled at the institution, the number of Asian students was 110, and the number of Black American students was 37.
+411 students at this school declared as Hispanic/Latino and 19 as multirace.
+The school also had 2 students who declared as Native Hawaiian or other Pacific Islander, and 9 American Indian or Alaska Native students.
+There were also 29 students whose ethnicity is unknown.

 Cost

-The financial aspect is one of the most important things to think about before applying to any college or university.
+One of the most crucial things to take into account when applying to any college or university is the financial component.
 Here are some details you should know about the expenses at University of Dallas that the majority of students face.

 Tuition and Fees